fmerg/istor/README.txt

         2 in case of wrong usage

-Comparison is made for speed against the local database of Tor exit nodes established with the "tornodes" command.
+Comparison is made for speed against the local database of Tor exit nodes established with the 'tornodes' command.
 Keep this database synced with list of advertised Tor exit nodes in order to get correct results.
-See "tornodes --help" for details.
+See 'tornodes --help' for details.

 Options
   --help, -h  Display this message and exit